SHADOW2669/CivicEye/README.md

    - Users can provide a pre-recorded video file or press Enter to use the default webcam.
 3. **Violation Detection**:
    - YOLOv8 processes video frames and detects violations such as "Without Helmet".
-   - Bounding boxes and labels are drawn on detected violations.
+   - Bounding boxes and labels are displayed on detected violations.
 4. **Data Storage**:
    - Captured images of violations are stored in the `Detects` folder.
-   - The software ensures that each violation is saved only once per frame.
 5. **Real-Time Monitoring**:
    - Video feed is displayed with detection overlays.
    - Users can exit the application by pressing 'q'.